IBM-Bluemix-Docs/hypersecure-dbaas/index.md

 In a database cluster, you can create databases, manage the database instances, create or delete users, and get the database logs.

-HyperSecure DBaaS provides the DBaaS Manager, which manages and intelligently schedules your requests based on the available resources.
+{{site.data.keyword.cloud_notm}} Hyper Protect DBaaS provides the DBaaS Manager, which manages and intelligently schedules your requests based on the available resources.

 You can address requests to the DBaaS Manager through one of these interfaces: